tressoldi/MindSwitch/README.md

 In this repository you will find:

--MindSwitchDescription.docx: shows how to build up a copy of the hardware and how to use the software;
+-MindSwitchDescription.docx: how to build up a copy of the hardware and how to use the software;

 -MindSwitchPC[version].py: the software in Python for testing the parameters to use on your PC ;